 3. Nano catalysts and electrocatalysis

-Owing to their special lattice structures and surface properties, nanomaterials show stronger catalytic capability and higher selectivity than traditional catalysts, and have become potentially useful catalytic materials in chemical industries.
+Owing to their special structures and surface properties, nanomaterials show stronger catalytic capability and higher selectivity than traditional catalysts, and become potentially useful catalytic materials in chemical industry.

-Nano optoelectronic devices based on low dimensional nanostructures can overcome the limitations of traditional devices, and show a high degree of integration.
+Nano optoelectronic devices based on low dimensional nanostructures can break through the limitation of traditional device and show a high degree of integration.
 The integration of nano optical and electronics devices with different functionalities can enhance the device performance significantly.

-Nano-fabrication, and micro/nano-processing technology are the basis of the applications of nanotechnology.
-Our goal is to establish the basic theory in nano-fabrication, create new fabrication methodologies based on principles of physics, chemistry, and biology, as well as enhance the relationship between device performance and device structure.
+Nano-fabrication and micro/nano-processing technology are the basis of the applications of nanotechnology.
+Our goal is to establish the basic theory in nano-fabrication, create new fabrication methodologies based on principles of physics, chemistry, and biology, as well as reveal the relationship between device performance and device structure.

 We provide a multi-disciplinary platform for materials study with novel synchrotron radiation techniques.
-The research directions include, but are not limited to, synchrotron radiation studies in 1) nano-materials and devices; 2) energy and environment related materials and issues; 3) polymer and macromolecules; 4) biomedical research; 5) development of novel synchrotron applications and theory.
+The research directions include, but not limited to, synchrotron radiation studies in nano-materials and devices, energy and environment related materials and issues, polymer and macromolecules, biomedical research, and development of novel synchrotron applications and theory.